TEALSK12/introduction-to-computer-science/lesson_03.md

 * Introductory discussion
   * Introduce students to the concept of a "computer program."
+    * _computer program: a sequence of instructions or steps, written in a language that can be understood by a computer, that will be used by the computer to complete a task or solve a problem_
   * Ask for any programming languages students are familiar with (even just names).
     * Draw distinctions between proper programming languages and other types of languages (such as markup languages e.g. HTML).
   * Lead the group to develop expectations about what aspects of programming might be most challenging and what skills might be most useful to be successful.
+    * Sample guiding questions:
+        * What are the steps required to write a computer program:
+            * This is essentially developing an algorithm for writing a program!
+        * What knowledge might make writing a program easier?
+        * What might you need to do when writing a computer program that you have never or rarely done before?
+        * What parts of programming are most intimidating or scary?
+        * What are you good that might help you be a good programmer?
 * Activity
   * Students should work through the LightBot 2.0 Hour of Code activity and/or the SNAP Hour of Code Activity.
     * Choose one activity as the requirement, and leave the other for those who finish quickly.